TNolan01/tommy1/README.md

 ​[Link to Wire Frames](readme_docs/wireframes/wireframes.pdf)

-<p> I initial layout used logos or icons to represent the different product categories on the index.html, as sampled below.
-How ever I think the photo images now used are far more astellically pleasing and would be more visually appealing to customers. </p>
+<p> I initially layout used logos or icons to represent the different product categories on the index.html, as sampled below.
+However, after showing the layout to some people I found the 'icon' style images were not popular.
+The photo images now used are far more aesthetically pleasing and would be more visually appealing to customers. </p>
 <br>
 <p align="center" width="100%">
 <img src="readme_docs/wireframes/sample_of_index.png" alt="image of initial index page" width=""/>